Schtee/schtee.github.io/_posts/2015-02-01-new-years-resolution-patch.md

 Solution: patch the executable in memory right before running it, just as Olly does.

 ## Rolling a debugger
 A quick bit of googling showed me that in order to modify executable code on the fly in Windows you basically have to write a debugger.
 This sounded very intimidating.
 I continued my research and it turned out to be conceptually very simple.
-This is all that's required is a C++ project to do the following:
+All that's required is a C++ project to do the following:

 * Make a call to [`CreateProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425%28v=vs.85%29.aspx), passing the `DEBUG_PROCESS` flag.
 This starts a child process owned by your executable, which sends debugger-relevant events to your code.
 * While you're interested in these debugger events, call [`WaitForDebugEvent`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms681423%28v=vs.85%29.aspx)/[`ContinueDebugEvent`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679285%28v=vs.85%29.aspx).
 The only event I needed was `CREATE_PROCESS_DEBUG_EVENT`, so I handled that in a (very small) switch statement.
 When this event arrives I make a call [`DebugSetProcessKillOnExit`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679307%28v=vs.85%29.aspx), passing in `false`, so after my patch is applied my program can close, leaving the game process to live on.
 I then...